Anchored parallel repetition for nonlocal games: Technical overview

+It was shown by~\cite{jain2014parallel,chailloux2014parallel,chung2015parallel} that for the case of {free games} case (i.e.\ games with a product question distributions) it is possible to construct dependency-breaking states $\{ \ket{\Phi_{x,y}} \}_{x,y}$ and unitaries $U_x,V_y$ that satisfy both properties.
+However, establishing the existence of these states and unitaries for general games is much more challenging, and indeed it remains an open problem to extend this approach to prove a quantum analogue of Raz's parallel repetition theorem (although we note that using this approach it is possible to prove a version with a polynomial decay bound~\cite{yuen2016parallel}).

-\paragraph{Breaking correlations in repeated anchored games.} Rather than providing a complete extension of the framework of Raz and Holenstein to the multiplayer and quantum settings, we interpolate between the case of free games and the general setting by showing how the same framework of dependency-breaking variables and states can be extended to anchored games -- without using correlated sampling.
-We introduce dependency-breaking variables $\Omega$ and states $\ket{\Phi_{x,y}}$ so that we can prove analogous statements to~\eqref{eq:intro_free_multiplayer} and~\eqref{eq:intro_free_quantum} in the anchored games setting.
+\paragraph{Breaking correlations in repeated anchored games.} Our main contribution is to extend the framework of dependency-breaking variables and states to the setting of anchored games.
+We introduce dependency-breaking variables $\Omega$ and states $\ket{\Phi_{x,y}}$, and show that together they satisfy both Usefulness and Sampleability.

 The analysis for anchored games is more intricate than for free games.
 Proofs of the analogous statements for free games in~\cite{jain2013parallel, chailloux2014parallel, chung2015parallel} make crucial use of the fact that all possible question tuples are possible.
 An anchored game can be far from having this property.
 Instead, we use the anchors as a ``home base'' that is connected to all questions.
-Intuitively, no matter what question tuple $(x,y,z,\ldots)$ we are considering, it is only a few replacements away from the set of anchor questions.
-Thus the dependency of the variable $\Omega$ or state $\ket{\Phi_{x,y}}$ on the questions can be iteratively removed by ``switching'' each players' question to an anchor as
+Intuitively, no matter what question tuple $(x,y)$ we are considering, it is only a few replacements away from the set of anchor questions.
+Thus the dependency of the variable $\Omega$ on the questions can be iteratively removed by ``switching'' each player's question to an anchor as